Marshfield High School (Massachusetts)

 Marshfield High School (MHS) is located in Marshfield, Massachusetts, United States.
 It currently serves grades 9–12, and has a student population, as of 2013, of over 1300 students.
-The principal of the school is Robert E. Keuther.
-It is the only public high school in Marshfield, and there are no private high schools located in Marshfield.
+The principal of the school is Amy Cetner.
+It is the only public high school in Marshfield and there are no private high schools located in the town.

 History

 The old building was built in 1969 and was demolished and replaced after the construction of a new building, which was finished in time for the 2014–2015 school year.